Timothy Edward Freyer

-Timothy Edward Freyer (born October 13, 1963) is an American prelate of the Roman Catholic Church, serving as auxiliary bishop for the Diocese of Orange in California since 2017.
+Timothy Edward Freyer (born October 13, 1963) is an American Catholic prelate who serves as auxiliary bishop and vicar general for the Diocese of Orange in California.

 Biography

 Early life

-Timothy Freyer was born on October 13, 1963, in Los Angeles and grew up in Huntington Beach, California.
+Freyer was born on October 13, 1963, in Los Angeles and grew up in Huntington Beach, California.
 Freyer is the only child of Jerry and Patricia Freyer.
 After graduating from Huntington Beach High School, he entered the St. John's Seminary College in Camarillo, California, where he earned his bachelor's degree.
 He then spent four years as a graduate student at Saint John's studying theology.

 Priesthood

 Freyer was ordained a priest at Holy Family Cathedral in Orange, California, on June 10, 1989, by Bishop Norman McFarland for the Diocese of Orange.

 After his 1989 ordination, the diocese assigned Freyer to the following Southern California parishes as an associate pastor: